English Literature A Level and GCSE Audio Tutorials

 Written by Mary Shelley, Frankenstein has horrified and enthralled readers for nearly 200 years.
 In this series, especially written for GCSE students, Alex Blott and Alexandra Campbell take you through all the chapters and provide a detailed analysis of all the key elements of this sublime novel, from its context and genre, to an in-depth discussion of all the characters.

 Our Macbeth series for GCSE English Literature is one of our favourites.
 Our authors, Catherine Hartley and Stella Vassiliou, two fabulous teachers (both 1st class honours graduates from Oxbridge) bring to life and explain one of Shakespeare's most famous tragedies.
-We discuss and analyse all aspects of one of Shakespeare's tragedies, enabling students to listen and learn both inside and outside the classroom.
-Our Macbeth series can be used throughout the teaching of Macbeth, as a a homework tool and a revision aid.
-We are also honoured to have the renowned Shakespearean actor, Guy Henry, play Macbeth throughout the series.
+We are also delighted to have the renowned Shakespearean actor, Guy Henry, play Macbeth throughout the series.

 The GCSE podcast series for JB Priestley’s play, An Inspector Calls, will give you invaluable insight for your GCSE and help you prepare for your exams at the end of the school year.
 It looks at the genre, structure and plot, why the play is enduring, the context of the play and how it was a voice for Priestley’s beliefs, gives a detail overview of the characters involved and then includes a detailed analysis of the play itself as well as giving hints and tips on exams techniques.